IndiaPoliceHackathon/2019/README.md

 Please follow the below instructions

-All individual teams create their own repository with table number, team and problem ststement name (ex: KSP-IPH-2019/Table##)
+All individual teams create their own repository with table number, team and problem statement name (ex: KSP-IPH-2019/Table##)

 Every repository should contains